roman-milk/roman-milk.github.io/a-slut-visits.md

  "I'm sorry master, please forgive me, I have been bad, and you should punish me" she gasped, slightly out of breath from the suddenness of my move and from the fingers around her delicate throat.

  "Oh I will slut, I'm going to rip your nasty cunt and arse open for that" I promised, pulling her mouth open with my fingers, I spat into her mouth, my fingers rubbing my saliva around her open orifice, stuffing four fingers inside, making her gag.
 As if in answer, she licks and sucks my fingers, moaning as if she was getting the cock she needs.
 I knew full well that anything stuffed into her three holes turned her on, and the rougher and more degrading the abuse, the wetter her cunt became.
-Report_Story #4